JohannesBorgqvist/Turing_patterns_bud_scars/Code/STEP_BY_STEP_GUIDE.md

 ![Quantitative properties of all simulations as a function of the hole radius](../Figures/patterns_are_preserved_growing_hole_radii_n_1.png)

+After this, we finish by deactivating the conda environment "*fenicsproject*":<br>

+*conda deactivate*<br>

+.
 This concludes the step by step guide.
 We will finish by mentioning some extra functionalities that are available.

 # Extra functionalities
 All the properties of the Schnakenberg model can be found in the script *Schnakenberg\_properties.py*.